ADA-Greenlight/ADA-Greenlight.github.io/index.md

 Matching can improve the veracity of the results.
 It ensures that similar samples are compared, i.e. they are similar in terms of observed variables.
 Nevertheless, there might be some unobserved covariates that highly differ between the two samples.
 In other words, a **naive model** assumes that the probability to be trated was $0.5$ inside the pairs treated-control.
 However, there might exists a unmeasured confouder that could unbalance this probability by favouring one sample or the other. **Sensibility analysis** allows to quantify the degree to which the naive model is wrong.

-> "In treatment-control pairs matched, the chance that the first person in pair p is treated is $\theta = 0.5$ under the assumption that treatment assignment is ignorable.
+> "In treatment-control pairs matched, the chance that the first person in pair $p$ is treated is $\theta_{p} = 0.5$ under the assumption that treatment assignment is ignorable.
 What if that assumption is wrong ?"
 Paul R. Rosenbaum, _Observation and experiment_

 The intuition is that the naive model would be wrong if there exists a confouder sufficiently important to modify the probability of being treated by a huge amount.
 Let's be more precise.
 The model assumes that the odds of two similar data points (i.e. very similar observed covariates) are bounded by a factor $\Gamma$ : $ \frac{1}{\Gamma} \leq \frac{\pi_k(1 - \pi_k)}{\pi_l(1 - \pi_l)} \leq \Gamma $.
 For example, if $\Gamma = 3$, the odds ratio is comprised between $1/3$ and $3$, and the probabilty of being treated is comprised between $0.25$ and $0.75$.